Russ Harvey Consulting - Computer and Internet Services

 Windows 10 Security

 Microsoft boasts that Windows 10 is the most secure ever.
-This requires a fully-updated Windows 10 system with Microsoft's Windows Security enabled at the very minimum.
+At the very minimum this requires a fully-updated Windows 10 system with Microsoft's Windows Security enabled.

 Of course, that claim is now being made about Windows 11: